10% OFF FRAMES FOR A LIMITED TIME! USE CODE 'FRAMED' AT CHECKOUT

-The 1920’s are roaring back in style with the much anticipated release of Baz Luhrmann’s film adaptation of F. Scott Fitzgerald’s ‘The Great Gatsby’.
+The 1920s are roaring back in style with the popularity of Baz Luhrmann’s film adaptation of F. Scott Fitzgerald’s ‘The Great Gatsby’.
 The cinematic version of this literary classic is an extravaganza of Art Deco opulence and has inspired us to don diamonds and take a further look at the distinctive 20th century design movement.

 The glittering Great Gatsby with its opulent parties, smoky jazz clubs and subterranean speakeasies has reignited the vogue for 1920’s nostalgia.
 Art Deco, characterised by bold geometries and dramatic flourishes, was the era’s defining style and artist Tamara de Lempicka was its outrageous Grande Dame.
 Delve into the Deco movement with a glass of champagne and discover its most memorable artist...